 During the year, the Company has registered a profit of Rs.
-9.55 lacs from the operation of the company as against loss of Rs.
-9.19 lacs from previous financial year.
+51.04 lakh from the operation of the company as against profit of Rs.
+9.55 lacs from previous financial year.

 Supra Pacific Management Consultancy Limited ("Supra") is a BSE Listed Non-Banking Finance Company.
 Supra has been part of the promoter group of M/s Mid-East Portfolio Management Limited (the "listed entity") for more than 15 years, however there was change of management of Supra during the financial year 2019-20.
 SPA (Share Purchase Agreement) was signed on 11th July 2019 between the erstwhile promoters of Supra and the Acquirers (Present Promoters) to sell 65.58% shares in terms of SEBI (Substantial Acquisition of Shares and Take-Over) Regulations, 2011 and we received the SEBI Observation for Open Offer on 13th November 2019.
 The prior approval from RBI was granted vide letter dated 29th December 2019 for change in shareholding and management.
 Consequently, the Open Offer was made to the public by the Acquirers (Present Promoters) on 20th January 2020 to 31st January 2020.
 And thereafter the change in shareholding and management control was effected on 29th February 2020.
-The new directors were appointed on the board of Supra on 27th February 2020, 11th March 2020 and 14th July 2020.
+The new directors were appointed on the board of Supra on 27th February 2020, 11th March 2020 and 14th July 2020, 13th August, 2021 and 10th August 2022.